JacobCWBillings/PublicSphereTech/README.md

 The most critical of these efforts has constructed a distributed I/O network layer, i.e., distributed ledger technologies, on top of which are built distributed applications.
 These systems establish a high-utility/low-cost I/O network, via which any and all persons may interact with one another.
 Owing to their distributed nature, these networks are resistent to corruption at the scale of proportionally few people/groups.
-And, information accepted by very many people has a greater chance of being addressed by the broader population.
+Furthermore, information accepted by very many people has a greater chance of being addressed by the broader population.

 One problem faced by any growing network is effective knowledge management.
 Figure 2 displays one approach for organizing and analyzing scalable networks.
 Here, persons and entities are represented as nodes in a graph, while the relationships between persons/entities are represented as edges.
 This knowledge management system has the equivelent representation of a simple ledger, called a knowledge database, wherein each entry comprises a subject-predicate-object statement.
 Recomposing the ledger into a graphical format, called the knowledge graph, allows for a host of tools -- from machine learning and AI (especially Large-Language Models (LLMs)) -- to be recruited to analyze the network.
-This is in addition to being able to recruit standard tools for filtering and performing queries on the database (e.g. SPARQL).
+This is in addition to being able to recruit standard tools for filtering and performing queries on the database (e.g., SPARQL).

 The long-term goal of these efforts is to help detail and analyze a social graph network until it is a (sufficiently) complete representation of the global political economy.
 The near-term goals described below serve to build incremental solutions to the engineering challenges of detailing and analyzing scalable social graph networks.